frediogo/geophysics_calculator/README.md

-Hello, this prject is all about creating a geophysics basic calculator to help students see the meaning of their answers.
+Hello, this project is all about creating a geophysics basic calculator to help students see the meaning of their answers.
 Hopefully it works and I can get more help with this.
 As it progresses, we will add more and more cool stuff into it.
-Stay tuned
+Stay tuned, things will get interesting.